 What I adore about using the slow cooker for recipes like this bone in turkey breast in the crockpot is the remarkable depth of flavors you can achieve.

-Think about it: hours of gentle, unhurried cooking, allowing every herb and spice to seep into the turkey, imbuing it with an aromatic complexity that's simply irresistible.
+Think about it: hours of gentle, unhurried cooking, allowing every herb and spice to seep into the turkey, giving it an aromatic complexity that's simply irresistible.

 And let's not forget the practicality of a slow cooker, especially during the holiday season.